Spring Garden Revival

 Contact Bourne's Department of Public Works for Municipal Mulch Programs & Yard Waste Management

-Residents of Bourne can access seasonal mulch and compost through the town’s Department of Public Works, which coordinates spring and fall distribution at designated pickup sites.
-A valid resident permit or sticker is required for participation, and finished compost or mulch blends are available depending on seasonal supply.
-Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic per MassDEP), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
-The Transfer Station operates on set hours and requires permits and fees for use.
-Municipal mulch is sourced from local tree operations, ensuring clean, pesticide-free, and properly aged (6-12 months) materials.
-For more information, contact: Bourne Public Works Department
+Residents of Bourne can access seasonal mulch and compost through municipal programs coordinated by the Department of Public Works.
+Spring and fall are the primary distribution periods, with bulk mulch available for pickup at designated locations.
+A resident permit or sticker is typically required for access.
+Yard waste disposal follows Massachusetts regulations: only biodegradable paper bags are accepted (no plastic), and brush must be bundled in 4-foot lengths, weighing less than 50 lbs, and tied with biodegradable twine.
+The Transfer Station operates on set hours and may require permits or fees for disposal.
+Municipal mulch is sourced from local tree maintenance and storm debris, ensuring clean, pesticide-free, and properly aged (6-12 months) materials.
+For more information or to coordinate large-scale mulch needs, contact:

 24 Perry Avenue, Bourne, MA 02532